HITECHCRIME/HC_SG51_Colorized_World/README.md

 WEAPONS DRAWN TO (annuls it) WHAT THE next DAY'LL BRING NO HIDDEN LAYERS JUST THE GRIEF TRULY ONLY THING
 IS MY OWN CAUSE OWN CHARGE OWN RETREAT
-I HAVE NO WORDS OTHER THAN BE IN PEACE
+I HAVE NO WORDS OTHER THAN TO BE IN PEACE
 LET ME BE IN PEACE, REST IN PEACE YEAH
 STEADY GROUND